cmekik/pyClarion/readme.md

 ## General Architecture

-In pyClarion, simulated constructs are named and represented with symbolic tokens called construct symbols.
+In `pyClarion`, simulated constructs are named and represented with symbolic tokens called construct symbols.
 Each construct symbol may be associated with one or more construct realizers, which define and implement the behavior of the named constructs in a specific context.